josola/palindrome/README.md

 ![License](https://img.shields.io/github/license/josola/palindrome?style=for-the-badge)
 ![Last Commit](https://img.shields.io/github/last-commit/josola/palindrome?style=for-the-badge)

-Checks if a word is a palindrome.
-A word, phrase, verse, or sentence that reads the same backward or forward.
+Checks if a word, name, number, sentence, or poem is a palindrome.
+A palindrome is a word, phrase, verse, number, or sentence that reads the same backward or forward.
 For example: A man, a plan, a canal, Panama!

 ## Installation